byronbytes/Tasks/README.md

 1. You will need to install [.NET Core](https://dotnet.microsoft.com/download).
 (If .NET Core is not installed, it will prompt you on opening Tasks.)
 2. Download Tasks from the **Releases** tab.
 3. Extract the `.zip` and execute the executable `.exe` file.
 After that, Tasks will launch.
-Note that the dependencies must be kept in the same folder.
-In the future, Tasks aims to bundle .NET Core alongside with the application to ensure internal library compatibility and portability (download once, execute anywhere).
+Note that the dependencies must be kept in the same folder, we are working on a fix for this.

 ## Credits
 * **Byron (@byronbytes)** - *Initial work / creation and development.*
 * **unknownbruh** - *Code Improvement & Suggestions.*
 * **Solirs** - *Cleanup Development (Firefox cleanup, browser extension cleaning, ARP and DNS cache cleaning, removing Solitare)*
 * **The very helpful people in the VB.NET server.** - *You guys know who you are, thank you.
 You helped me fix bugs and taught me to do stuff myself.*

 See the full list of [contributors](https://github.com/LiteTools/Tasks/contributors) who participated in this project.

 ## Support
 You can support our project in many ways, simply by downloading our application, leaving a star, forking, watching and reporting issues too.
 We also set up a donation system, so all your donations and sponsors go directly to us.

 ## Acknowledgments
-* Tasks is inspired by CCleaner.
-We built Tasks upon the aim of CCleaner.
 * Tasks uses the Windows 10 Debloater made by [Sycnex](https://github.com/Sycnex/Windows10Debloater).
-* Tasks uses the Remove Microsoft Edge Script made by [ShadowWhisperer](https://github.com/ShadowWhisperer/Remove-Edge-Chromium).
+* Tasks uses the Remove Microsoft Edge script made by [ShadowWhisperer](https://github.com/ShadowWhisperer/Remove-Edge-Chromium).

 ## Gallery